Prozak (rapper): Filmography

 He has also directed music videos, notably Tech N9ne's Bout ta Bubble, as well as several of his own videos.

 Shippy and his paranormal crew filmed a movie called SEEKERS: A Haunting on Hamilton Street, which is based in Saginaw, MI, where Shippy, Brian Harnois, Father Calder, and his crew go into reportedly haunted places and try to find evidence of the paranormal by video and EVP (Electronic Voice Phenomenon).
-The DVD was released Friday, 29 October 2010.
+The DVD was released Friday, October 29, 2010.

-Vol. 2 - A Haunting on Hamilton Street 2 premiered at the Temple Theater in Saginaw, MI on 28 and 29 October 2011.
+Vol. 2 - A Haunting on Hamilton Street 2 premiered at the Temple Theater in Saginaw, MI on October 28 and 29, 2011.

 Vol. 3 - A Haunting on Potter Street was released in 2012.